-We talk weapons, water heaters, and the challenges of weeding out false positives with Besedo filter manager, Kevin Martinez.
+We talk weapons, water heaters, challenges of weeding out false positives and how to create accurate filters with Besedo filter manager, Kevin Martinez.

 Interviewer: Great to meet you, could you tell us a bit about yourself?

 Kevin: I’m Kevin Martinez; originally from Spain, but raised in France, now working out of Besedo’s Malta office.
 I’ve been with the company for five years.
 In 2016 I had the honor of setting up Besedo’s first client filter.
 And we still have the client – so I must have done something right!

 Interviewer: Excellent!
 So, tell us more about what you do.

 Kevin: The short answer is ‘I’m a filter manager’.
 I make sure that our clients’ filters are working as well as they should be – monitoring filter quality across all Besedo assignments.

 I manage three filter specialists – two in Colombia and another in Malta.
 Being from different cultures, speaking different languages, and having a presence in different time zones means we can work with clients across the world.

 The longer answer is that I assess decisions that our automated moderation tool Implio has made.
 Quality checks like these are done at random.
 I take a sample of content that’s been approved – items that have been filter-rejected and filter-approved – and identify if any mistakes were made.
 I then learn from these mistakes and make appropriate adjustments to the filter.
 This way we maintain and improve the accuracy rate of our filters over time.